Bullseye198/DiscoverMars/README.md

 - Refractor (move PhotoServiceFactory and Remote Module from UI module)
 - Connect Image Detail to the database
 - Work on the image detail
+- Store the data to our local database with Room